 The first thing to consider is what shape your pendant should be.
 Of course, this is up to your taste, but you should be aware of how the shape impacts the characteristics of the pendant.

 The shape of the pendant determines the cut of the centre diamond mounted in it, while the cut and shape of the centre diamond determine the choice of the setting.

 As a general rule, the choice of the setting should be based on the security of your diamond.
 For example, a pendant that features a princess or trillion cut diamond would be ideally made with V-prong or bezel setting that wraps the sharp edges and protects the diamond from accidental hits.

 Whatever your diamond’s shape, make sure the setting is secure and it protects the stone’s vulnerable parts well.

 The choice of metal is also up to your personal preferences.
 However, you should remember that not all metals are equally durable.

 That’s why if durability is your priority, choose a pendant made of white gold or platinum.
 If you prefer yellow or rose gold, go with a lower karat so the metal won’t be that soft.
-As you remember higher karat gold is purer and softer as a result, while lower karat gold contains more non-gold metals in the alloy, which make it harder.
+Higher karat gold is purer and softer as a result, while lower karat gold contains more non-gold metals in the alloy, which make it harder.

 Choosing a Setting for a Diamond Pendant

-While choosing the setting for your diamond pendant, there are some factors to consider such as diamond visibility, setting durability and safety in general.
+While choosing a setting for your diamond pendant, there are some factors to consider such as diamond visibility, setting durability and safety in general.